Charitable trusts allow you to donate to an organization and receive tax benefits, while also creating regular income for you or your beneficiaries.

 You can donate money through other types of trusts, but a charitable trust has the primary goal of donating to nonprofit organizations.
 You also receive specific tax benefits.
 A charitable trust can help you minimize your income, estate, and capital gains taxes.

 Charitable trusts aren’t for everyone, though.
-For one, they’re a type of irrevocable trust, which means you can't always make changes to the details of the trust once it’s been created.
-It also may not be worth the cost if you are only donating small amounts to a charity.
+For one, they’re a type of irrevocable trust, which means you usually can't make changes to the details of the trust once it’s been created.
+It also may not be worth the cost of creating the trust if you are only donating small amounts to a charity.
 In that case, consider making a donation or using a donor-advised fund (DAF).

 A charitable trust is a form of irrevocable trust, which means you cannot cancel it or make any changes once you create the trust.